rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Practical position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.92.052304) - Provides a protocol based on interleaved unitaries, conjecturing security.
 The protocol was broken efficiently later.
 - [Quantum position verification in bounded-attack-frequency model (2016)](https://doi.org/10.1007/s11433-016-0234-0) - Considers BB84 QPV with non-simultaneous arrival times of input information at the prover (the basis being encoded in which side arrived first).
 Discusses the general port-based attack in this setting.
 - [Practically secure quantum position verification (2021)](https://doi.org/10.1088/1367-2630/ac0755) - Gives an overview over the existing protocols at the time and mixes elements of them to obtain different variations of those protocols.
+- [Towards practical and error-robust quantum position verification (2021)](https://arxiv.org/abs/2106.12911) - Defines a new protocol based on the SWAP test and studies it theoretically and practically.
 - [Making existing quantum position verification protocols secure against arbitrary transmission loss (2023)](https://arxiv.org/abs/2312.12614) - Introduces an extra commitment step into QPV and shows that for a class of protocols this makes the transmission loss irrelevant for security.

 ## Universal Attacks on QPV